-We believe that following this guidance together with the considerations set out above can provide a sound basis for a safe return to general dental practice across the UK.
+We believe that following this guidance together with the considerations set out above can provide a sound basis for safe practice of dentistry across the UK.
 As a very general principle, the further a practitioner departs from the guidance and other reference points, they would be well advised to document thoroughly and contemporaneously their reasons for doing so.
 The focus of the guidance is on how to practise where the alert level is at 5, 4 or 3 (critical reducing to substantial).
 However, practitioners should note that where the mitigations in place for higher alert levels have led to improved outcomes for patients and safer, more caring, efficient and responsive service and better-led practices, we would encourage the retention of those measures into a "new normal" when the alert level has reduced to 1.